paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 **(c) Matters Included.—** Travel and transportation allowances which may be provided under subsection (a) include the following:

-(1) Allowances for transportation, lodging, and meals.
+(1) Allowances for transportation (including fares and tolls, without regard to distance travelled), lodging, and meals.

 (2) Dislocation or relocation allowances paid in connection with a change in a member’s temporary or permanent duty assignment location.

+(3) A partial dislocation allowance paid to a member ordered to occupy or vacate housing provided by the United States.

+(4) Passport and visa fees required for foreign travel.

-(3) Other related miscellaneous expenses.
+(5) Other related miscellaneous expenses.

 **(d) Mode of Providing Travel and Transportation Allowances.—** Any authorized travel and transportation may be provided—